mrchucu1/rusty-react/README.md

 ## Current Status

-**Stage: 2 - Initial DOM Rendering**
+**Stage: 3 - Component Architecture**

-We have successfully implemented the foundational structures and a basic renderer capable of mounting a virtual DOM tree to a live browser DOM.
+We have successfully abstracted our rendering logic into a component-based model.
+Our library can now render a UI defined within a reusable component, which is the foundational pattern for building complex applications.

-- [x] Defined `Element` and `Node` (for text) structs for the Virtual DOM.
+- [x] Defined `Element` and `Node` structs for the Virtual DOM.
-- [x] Implemented a "Virtual DOM" tree can be built in memory.
+- [x] Implemented a renderer that mounts a VDOM tree to a live browser DOM.
 - [x] Established support for `props` (attributes) and `children`.
+- [x] **(New)** Introduced a `Component` trait to define a reusable UI contract.
+- [x] **(New)** Refactored the VDOM and renderer to be "component-aware," allowing them to render abstract components instead of just static data.
-- [x] **(New)** Implemented a Rust function `render()` that translates the Virtual DOM tree into real DOM nodes using WebAssembly and `web-sys`.
+- [x] **(New)** Implemented a root `App` component that encapsulates the main UI view.
-- [x] **(New)** Created a bridge to JavaScript, allowing the Rust `render` function to be called from a standard TypeScript/Vite application.
+- [x] **(New)** The `Node` enum now uses `Box<dyn Component>` to handle different component types polymorphically, a core concept for UI library design.

-The library can now render a static UI to the screen.
+The library now renders a UI defined within a component structure, setting the stage for statefulness.

 ---